JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 wolves_mergedTv.eval
 ```

-The $.evec$ file contains sample names, followed by the coordinates for the samples in the first 4 PCs (or the number o PCs you indicatd in the parameters file):
+The `.evec` file contains sample names, followed by the coordinates for the samples in the first 4 PCs (or the number o PCs you indicated in the parameters file):

 ```{bash, eval = FALSE}
 head -n 5 wolves_mergedTv.evec |column -t